grafana/writers-toolkit/docs/sources/style-guide/voice-tone-guidelines/index.md

 A casual tone is accepted in UI copy and supporting material compared to traditional business writing.

 As long as they allow for shorter sentences, you can use the words _and_, _but_, and _so_ in moderation.

+Use ontractions like _isn't_ for _is not_ to help to convey an informal tone.
+But [be careful](https://www.grammarly.com/blog/contractions/).

 ### Task completion